Cream of Celery Soup with Walnut-Currant Salsa

 - Put the butter, celery and onion in a large pot over medium heat.
 Season lightly with salt and pepper and cook the vegetables slowly until they have begun to soften and release their juices, about 8 minutes.
 Don’t let the vegetables brown at all.

-- Add the stock or water, adjust the heat to a simmer, and cook until the celery and onion are completely tender, about 30 minutes.
+- Add the stock or water, 2 teaspoons kosher salt, adjust the heat to a simmer, and cook until the celery and onion are completely tender, about 30 minutes.
 Let the soup cool a bit, then process in a blender or food processor to make a smooth puree.
 You might need to do this in batches.
 Alternatively, use an immersion blender.

 - Meanwhile, place the currants in a small bowl and cover with the 1/4 cup white balsamic vinegar and 1/4 cup hot tap water.
 Let stand 15 minutes.
 Drain.